Coloring ideas for Elephant

 Elephants are the largest land animals on Earth, known for their long trunks, floppy ears, and gentle nature.
 African elephants can weigh up to 13,000 pounds (6,000 kilograms) and live as long as 60 to 70 years in the wild.
 Their tough, wrinkled skin helps protect them from the sun and keeps them cool, while their big ears act like fans to lower their body temperature.
 Elephants are herbivores, eating grass, fruit, bark, and leaves, and they need lots of food and water each day.
 They live in herds led by a wise female called a matriarch and are famous for their strong family bonds.
 Elephants communicate through rumbling sounds, trumpeting calls, and even low noises humans can’t hear.
 You can find these gentle giants across Africa and Asia, roaming forests, grasslands, and savannahs.

-How to say Elephant in different languages
+How to say Elephant in different languages?

 - English: Elephant